compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 **5. What are thresholds in stringency level 1, inclusive map (stringency level 2), and stringent map (stringency level 12) respectively?
 (The CNV map)**

+General: CNV map
+> The aim of the CNV map is to document the variability of the human genome in healthy individuals from various populations.
+To capture the maximum extent of variability, we combined variants from different studies into a single map.
+Common variants would be detected in different individuals and ethnicities.

+* *map with stringency level 1*: the map is supported only by at least one subject and one study;
+* *inclusive map (stringengy level 2)*: at least two subjects and one study for each variant
+* *stringent map (stringency level 12)*: at least two subjects and two studies

 **6. Which percentage of the genome contributes to CNV in inclusive map and stringent map respectively?
 (Properties of the CNV map)**

+* inclusive map: 9.5%
+* stringent map: 4.8%

 **7. By your intuition, which kind of genes are more variable between protein-coding genes and non-coding genes?
 How about their findings in this paper?
 (Functional impact of CNV)**

+*Idea*: different genomic elements are expected to be under different degrees of constraint for variation in copy number.

+Intuitively, it would make more sense if variotion is mostly occurring in introns (non-coding sequences): no phenotypic outcome (avoid disease).

+In the study, they found that *"the exons of non-coding genes had the highest proportion of copy number variable sequence"*.
+They also found that *"long intergenic non-coding RNAs (lincRNAs) were enriched in CNVRs.
+Promoters were enriched in CNVRs (FIG. 3) compared with the entire genome"*.

 **8. The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
 What are the functions of these genes?
 And why did the